-The Group believes that sustainability is an important management issue.
-In April 2021, the Group established a Sustainability Committee.
-In May 2021, the Group signed the ten principles of the United Nations Global Compact in the areas of human rights, labour, environment and anti-corruption, which are advocated by the United Nations.
-By supporting and enacting the UN Global Compact, the Company will fulfill its responsibilities as a global citizen and pursue initiatives to further contribute to the realization of a sustainable society through its business operations.
+The Group has established a Sustainability Committee and signed the United Nations Global Compact (UNGC), which consists of ten principles in the areas of human rights, labor, the environment, and anti-corruption advocated by the United Nations, for the purpose of swiftly carrying out its strategies to promote sustainability.
+By supporting and enacting the UNGC, the Group will fulfill its responsibilities as a global citizen and pursue initiatives to further contribute to the realization of a sustainable society through its business operations.

-As part of its initiatives, the Group is continuously reducing CO_2 emissions from its business activities to address climate change and environmental issues.
+As part of its initiatives, the Group is continuously reducing CO2 emissions from its business activities to address climate change and environmental issues.

-In June 2022, the Company announced its support for the recommendations of the Task Force on Climate-Related Financial Disclosures (TCFD).
-The Company will conduct an assessment and analysis of the business risks and opportunities that climate change presents to the Tsugami Group, focus on initiatives to combat climate change, and endeavor to disclose non-financial information in accordance with the TCFD recommendations.
+The Group also announced its support for the recommendations of the Task Force on Climate-Related Financial Disclosures (TCFD).
+The Group will conduct an assessment and analysis of the business risks and opportunities that climate change presents to the TSUGAMI Group, focus on initiatives to combat climate change, and endeavor to disclose non-financial information in accordance with the TCFD recommendations.